Your Private API Network

 You can only add an API to the network if you have edit access to the API, and your team members have permission to view or edit the API.
 Learn more about roles and permissions.

-To add an API to your team's Private API Network from your Dashboard, sign in and click API Network at the top.
+To add an API to your team's Private API Network from Postman, sign in and select Private API Network in the left navigation bar.

 The default view is your team's Private API Network.
 To add an API to your team's Private API Network, in the left navigation bar, select Add APIs.

 The APIs that you add to the Private API Network reflect the latest state of the API in your team workspace.
 In other words, changes made to the API in the workspace will be reflected in the network in real time.

 The API will immediately be visible in your team's Private API Network.
 From the listing, you can edit the network listing or remove the API from the network.

-You can also add an API to your team's Private API Network from the Postman app.
-Go to the API Builder via APIs in the left sidebar.
-Select an API, and see a high-level description on the first tab Overview.
-You can add and edit your network listing next to the version details on the right.
+You can also add an API to your team's Private API Network from Postman.
+Go to the API Builder via APIs in the left navigation bar.
+Select an API to see a high-level description on the Overview tab.
+You can Edit Private API Network listing next to the version details on the right.

 Private APIs are only visible to logged in users who are a part of your Postman team.
 They are not discoverable or accessible to anyone who is not a part of your team.